What are eyelash extensions?

 Be sure to bring wear a mask to your appointment and fill out the Cover-19 Liability Waiver Form.

-Gently cleanse the eyelids and lash line regular every night with the Lash Affair TLC Cleanser available at SASS.
-To read more about the Lash Affair TLC Cleanser and the benefits of good hygiene click here.
+Gently cleanse the eyelids and lash line regular every night with the Lash Cleanser provided to you.

 Avoid harsh rubbing, tugging or pulling lashes when cleansing.
 Air dry lashes or gently pat dry with a lint free paper towel.